 Natural Science with Lab (select one of the following)

 Course Number Course Title Description Credits NSCI 1034 Life Science Lecture/Lab This course includes the major biological principles and their application to the general health and well being of humankind.
 Problem solving and explanation of biological phenomena is expected to be the basic process development approach.
-4 BIOL 1334 Essentials of Human Anatomy & Physiology Lecture/Lab This course includes the major biological principles and their application to the general health and well-being of humankind.
+4 BIOL 1334 Human Anatomy and Physiology and Lab This course includes the major biological principles and their application to the general health and well-being of humankind.
 Problem solving and an explanation of biological phenomena are expected to be the basic process development approaches.
 This course incorporates a hands-on laboratory that includes applied technology and field-oriented experiences using scientific inquiry for discovery and problem solving.
 4

 Spiritual Formation (13 credits)